April 26th

 Commentary:

-It is like the story where the sage tells a snake that it is okay to hiss in self-defence, but not to hurt passers-by.
-This demeanor is allowed to be used only in self-defence, not to afflict pain on others.
+It is like the story where the sage tells a snake that it is okay to hiss in self-defense, but not to hurt passers-by.
+This demeanor is okay to be used in self-defense, but not for afflicting pain upon others.

 pada vigrahaH: